Tom Deierlein Foundation Mission Statement:

 What We Believe:

-Many people frustrated with the war and the current economy want to find ways to make a difference, or do something – ANYTHING.
+The organization is non-political.
+Regardless of how people feel about war, one thing is true for all of us – we do not want to see innocent children suffer.
+It is a truly tragic thing when the most innocent and needy are suffering.
+Many people frustrated with war want to find ways to make a difference, or do something – ANYTHING.
 TDF provides an extremely valuable opportunity for all of us to make a true difference – a direct, specific, and tangible difference – in the lives of young children effected by war.

 Our Story and History: